lds-100/agent-lab/README.md

  ↓
 Observation
  ↓
-Qwen → Final Answer
+Qwen → Final answer
 ```

-The model is not trained yet.
-We are currently measuring the behavior of the untrained baseline.
+This is the behavior we eventually want to improve through RL.

 ---